jrc03c/monorepo/cjs-to-esm-checklist.md

 }
 ```

+6. In `package.json`, make sure that the `"main"` property has the correct value.

 6. For _all_ libraries — including those that will only be used in Node — install `esbuild` and add some or all of these build commands:

 ```bash